tc39/proposal-temporal/docs/zoneddatetime.md

 Note that using `Temporal.ZonedDateTime` with a single-offset time zone will not adjust for Daylight Savings Time or other time zone changes.
 Therefore, using offset time zones with `Temporal.ZonedDateTime` is relatively unusual.
-Instead of using `Temporal.ZonedDateTime` with an offset time zone, it may be easier for most use cases to use `Temporal.DateTime` and/or `Temporal.Instant` instead.
+Instead of using `Temporal.ZonedDateTime` with an offset time zone, it may be easier for most use cases to use `Temporal.PlainDateTime` and/or `Temporal.Instant` instead.

 The `overflow` option works as follows:

 - In `'constrain'` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `'reject'` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

-Additionally, if the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.
+Additionally, if the result is earlier or later than the range of dates that `Temporal.PlainDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
 > In the default `'constrain'` mode and when parsing an ISO 8601 string, this will be converted to 59.